 No. The percentage depends on the range of skills to be assessed and the most effective way of assessing them.
-The breakdown for 2018 is shown below:
+The breakdown for 2019 is shown below:

-- English Language, English Literature, Mathematics, Biology, Chemistry, Physics, Combined Science, Geography, History and Religious Studies have no non-exam assessment. - Computer Science has 20% non-exam assessment. - Business Studies, French and Spanish have 25% non-exam assessment. - GCSE Physical Education has 40% non-exam assessment. - Food Preparation and Nutrition GCSE has 50% non-exam assessment. - Media Studies, Graphic Products, Textiles, Music and ICT have 60% nonexam assessment. - Art and Design has 100% non-exam assessment.
+- English Language, English Literature, Mathematics, Biology, Chemistry, Physics, Combined Science, Business Studies, Geography, History and Religious Studies have no non-exam assessment. - Computer Science has 20% non-exam assessment. - French and Spanish have 25% non-exam assessment. - Media Studies has 30% non-exam assessment. - GCSE Physical Education has 40% non-exam assessment. - Food Preparation and Nutrition GCSE and Design and Technology GCSE have 50% non-exam assessment. - ICT Technical Award and Music GCSE have 60% non-exam assessment. - Art and Design has 100% non-exam assessment.

 Full details of the new GCSE specifications can be found on the exam board websites.
-Most subjects follow AQA specifications except Computer Science (OCR) ICT, Business Studies and Music (Edexcel).
+Most subjects follow AQA specifications except Computer Science, ICT, Business Studies and Music.